One month, you’re working out like a boss. The next, you feel like you’ve hit a wall — literally.

 What about other common exercise injuries like shin splints?
 Well, those can be easily prevented by simple stretching.

-Instead of starting your workout the second you walk into the gym (guilty), take the time to actually stretch and let your muscles warm up.
+Instead of starting your workout the second you walk into the gym (guilty), take the time to stretch and let your muscles warm up.

 “Stretching a warm muscle is better than stretching a cold muscle just so you can get your blood flowing a bit,” he notes.